ryandash/Convert-and-Move-Anime/README.md

 (Given an anime video, upscale and convert the anime to 4k 48fps)
 #### First half (use ffmpeg for 4k upscale)
 - Use timeouts to avoid trying to convert partially copied anime from another script.
+- Cleanup %temp% directory (If the computer is used for a long time without restarting then this directory becomes quite large with temp files)
-- Use ffmpeg to upscale anime with anime4k shaders
+- Use ffmpeg to upscale anime with anime4k shaders and copy over all subtitles, audio streams, and attachements
 - clean up by deleting all unnecessary empty folders left in downloads
 #### Second half (to use hybrid to convert to 48fps)
 - clean up downloads by deleting all empty folders